shanerowden/web-font-rip-css-dump/README.md

 # google_fonts_rip

 I heard that Google was tracking sites and their users through the fonts.
-With this tool you can rip all the fonts from a google import and dump a CSS file you can host locally.
-Fuck Google.

-## Fuck Google
+So this is just a web bot that I made for fun, having thought of it.

 ### Install requirements
 First make sure you install the requirements with `pip install -r requirements.txt`